-Talking PLACE is an opportunity to come together and discuss the motivations and ideas behind experimental and site-specific arts programming occurring across regional Australia.
+Talking PLACE is an opportunity for the arts sector and other stakeholders to come together and discuss the motivations and ideas behind experimental and site-specific arts programming occurring across regional Australia.

 On the day speakers will present on the changing face of regional residency programs and how regional residencies become sites of exchange.

 Speakers Marco Marcon,( IAS), Ian Tully, (Swan Hill Gallery), Vic McEwan, (The Cad Factory) and Alex Wisser (Cementa) will discuss the cultural possibilities, and challenges arising from new ways of working with artists in regional and rural communities.
 Linda Kennedy will offer First Nations perspectives on devising and delivering site specific projects on Country, and Michael Cohen (City People) will examine the proliferation of place rhetoric and how it seems to take us further and further away from where we are. r e a who has delivered site specific works as part of Siteworks will also discuss her practice and research on learning to listen to Country, and Dr Marnie Badham will draw from her current work The Social Turn in Artist Residencies: connecting with people and place not your own through frameworks of environmental sustainability and cultural diplomacy, heritage and exchange.